Why do moms have to choose formula feed over breastfeed?

 Typically there are number of reasons babies don’t want to latch.

 - Due to small nipple size, or nipple confusion.
-Using the Nipple shield may be helpful in that case.
+Using Nipple shield might be helpful in such cases.

-Ideally,you should sit in a nursing chair, place a pillow in your lap to level up your baby so you don’t have to bend.
-For C- section moms, wearing a belly belt would help with pain and support, and placing a pillow in the lap would help tremendously.
+Ideally,using a nursing pillow should help to level up your baby, so you don’t have to bend.
+For C- section moms, wearing a belly belt would help with pain and support, and placing a pillow in the lap would help.

 - Always make sure you are in the right posture, keep your baby close to you, instead you being close to baby.